Bobby Goepfert

-Bobby Goepfert (born May 9, 1983) is an American professional ice hockey goaltender who is currently an unrestricted free agent who most recently played for Düsseldorfer EG in the Deutsche Eishockey Liga (DEL).
-He was selected by the Pittsburgh Penguins in the 6th round (171st overall) of the 2002 NHL Entry Draft.
+Bobby Goepfert (born May 9, 1983) is an American ice hockey executive and former professional ice hockey goaltender who currently serves as the General Manager for the Chicago Steel of the United States Hockey League (USHL).
+He was selected by the Pittsburgh Penguins in the 6th round (171st overall) of the 2002 NHL entry draft.

 Goepfert played with the Florida Everblades in the ECHL and the Charlotte Checkers in the American Hockey League (AHL) during the 2010-11 season; and the Hamburg Freezers in the Deutsche Eishockey Liga (DEL) during the 2009-10 season.